news-r/decipher/README.md

 ## Training data

+#### Token name finder

 You will need considerable training data for the name extraction; 15'000 sentences.
 However, this does not mean 15'000 tagged sentences, this means 15'000 sentences representative of the documents you will have to extract names from.

-Including sentences that do not contain tagged names reduces false positives; *the model learns what to extract as much as it learns what **not** to extract*
+Including sentences that do not contain tagged names reduces false positives; *the model learns what to extract as much as it learns what **not** to extract.*

+#### Document classifier

+In order to train a decent document classifier you are going to need 5'000 classified documents as training data with a *bare* minimum of 5 documents per category.